rq-Chen/Notes/Dynamic Systems.md

       - Define the moment of inertia (转动惯量) of the wheel as I(t), then the time derivative of angular momentum $$\dot{(\omega I)} = -\nu \omega + gr\int_0^{2\pi} m(\theta, t)\sin\theta\ d\theta$$
         - $$I = Mr^2 + I_{wheel}$$ will approach a constant as M becomes gradually static
         - $$I\dot{\omega} = -\nu \omega + gr\int_0^{2\pi} m(\theta, t)\sin\theta\ d\theta$$
-      - F is the torque (扭矩）due to gravity
+      - F is the torque (扭矩) due to gravity
         - the torque in sector $$d\theta$$: $$d\tau = dM\ gr \sin \theta$$, where $$g = g_0\sin\alpha$$ represents the acceleration "leftward" (in the top view) caused by gravity
       - $$\nu$$ represents both:
         - the effect that water comes in without angular momentum but comes out with a certain one